 Introduction

 The world is facing a huge energy demand.
 The global energy demand is anticipated to remain rising during the next 50 years [1].
-Throughout the same period, the global greenhouse gas emissions have to be reduced in order to keep the global temperature increase below two degrees Celsius [2].
+Throughout the same period, global greenhouse gas emissions have to be reduced in order to keep the global temperature increase below two degrees Celsius [2].
 Moreover, there are still 1.3 billion people without access to electricity [3].
 Consequently, industrial stakeholders and researchers are motivated to develop renewable energy sources as an alternative to ordinary fossil fuel.
 Effectiveness, efficiency, flexibility in allocation, acceptable stability and reliability in multi-megawatts ranges gives wind energy sources an advantage over other renewable energy sources [4].

 In spite of the increasing number of installed wind power plants in the world [5, 6], their reliability and sustainability are not guaranteed.
-There are a set of factors that affect the efficiency and performance of Wind Turbine Blades (WTB) such as UV radiation, ice, hail, temperature variation, stress and fatigue in components, impact damages, dirt and salt [5].
-In addition to the flaws that might arise during manufacturing.
+In addition to the flaws that might arise during manufacturing, there are a set of factors that affect the efficiency and performance of Wind Turbine Blades (WTB) such as UV radiation, ice, hail, temperature variation, stress and fatigue in components, impact damages, dirt and salt [5].
 All these factors reduce the operating performance or may lead to the failure of a WTB.

 To avoid WTB failure, the blades should be inspected regularly.
-However, the maintenance and inspection of wind blades are difficult especially for large blades and off shore wind turbines (WT) as it is costly to access the blades and needs skilled workers [7].
+However, the maintenance and inspection of wind blades is difficult especially for large blades and off shore wind turbines (WT) as it is costly to access the blades and needs skilled workers [7].